Wordshark is recommended by teachers and educational psychologists who know that the program can make all the

 A child who is struggling to read and spell can easily fall behind, especially when there isn’t enough help in place to support them.
 Often they will compare themselves to other children, and are treated (or feel treated), as though they are stupid.
 This can lead to a loss of self-esteem, and make them anxious and stressed, both at school and at home.

 Computer games provide a non-judgemental way to learn spellings, without pressure and without the fear of failure.
-Wordshark exits because of the struggles faced by dyslexic students, and since 1995 has specialised in teaching reading and spelling.
+Wordshark exists because of the struggles faced by dyslexic students, and since 1995 has specialised in teaching reading and spelling.

 Below are examples of how Wordshark works for children with dyslexia and other SEN

 Motivation and confidence: The program keeps students motivated using the learning games and reward activities.
 Seeing their own improvement also provides encouragement and builds confidence.
 Each child can make progress at their own level and speed.